 You saw in this article that with some basic commitment and preparation, you’ll be able to have great food for a very low price.

 The staples in my diet are lard, stocks (in soups and stews), slow cooked cheap cuts of meat, organ meat, salads and lacto-fermented vegetables.
 Those items can all be obtained for very cheap and are the basis for a very balanced and nutritive diet.

-So to those who still say the the paleo diet is only for the more fortunate, I say that the paleo diet is only for those committed to their health and longevity and who are willing to spare some time and creativity when their budget is low.
+So to those who still say a Paleo diet is only for the more fortunate, I say that a Paleo diet is only for those committed to their health and longevity and who are willing to spare some time and creativity when their budget is low.